Picture: haws. Click here to see more October berry, fruit, nut and seed photos.

 Apples and crab apples can sometimes remain on branches till late in October, even after the leaves have fallen, though many are on the ground even at the start of the month: under crab apple trees the carpet of fallen fruit can be particularly dense.

-Tree seeds are also falling, but for lime, sycamore, field maple and Norway maple it seems to be a fairly gradual process, with some still remaining on the tree at the end of the month.
-Some of the seed clusters of hornbeam also fall during the month (assisted by squirrels, rats or, in the London area, rose-ringed parakeets), but they can remain on the tree and turn yellowy gold, contributing quite a bit to the autumnal tints of the tree.
-Some even stay on the tree, brown and dessicated, after the leaves have gone, something that is also true of some of the seed cylinders of birch, most of which have turned brown by now but some of which may be green early in the month.
+Likewise some of the seed clusters of hornbeam also fall during the month (assisted by squirrels, rats or, in the London area, rose-ringed parakeets), but can remain on the tree and turn yellowy gold, contributing quite a bit to the autumnal tint of the tree.
+Some will then stay on the tree, brown and dessicated, even after the leaves have gone in November.

-In addition you can see the buds of next year's catkins on birch, as well as on hazel and alder.
-The ones on alder may have already lengthened to as much as 3-4cm long and are mostly green, though some may turn a more brown, maroon or pinkish colour during the month.
-Hazel catkin buds are mostly 1-1.5cm long and green, while those of birch are up to 3cm long and green or beige.
+There are also catkin buds on hazel that are 1-1.5cm long and green, while those on alder can be as much as 3-4cm long and are mostly green, though some may turn a more brown, maroon or pinkish colour during the month.

 This year's green cones on alder mix with last year's brown ones early in the month, but they are turning brown towards its end, a slow process, often not finished until mid November, in which they initially are speckled with brown which then slowly takes over.
 Once fully brown, you can tell them apart from last year's - at least initially - because they are closed while last year's are open.
 Some of last year's may also fall to the ground.